 Otherwise, the only limitation on hours provided is the individual's need for the service as an alternative to institutional care and the overall cost effectiveness of his or her ISP.
-Personal assistant services can occur in the person's home and/or community, including the work place.
-PA services shall not be provided concurrently, with or as a substitute for, facility-based Day Habilitation (DH) services.
+PA services can occur in the person's home and/or community, including the work place.
+PA services shall not be provided concurrently, with or as a substitute for, facility-based DH services.
 A participant's support plan may include two or more types of non-residential habilitation services.
-However, different types of nonresidential habilitation services may not be billed during the same period of the day.
+However, different types of non-residential habilitation services may not be billed during the same period of the day.